deanmalmgren/textract/CONTRIBUTING.md

 jot down some notes for one of the more common contributions---how to add support for hitherto unsupported file type `.abc123`:

-* write an `Parser` class in `textract/parsers/abc123_parser.py` that inherits from `textract.parsers.utils.BaseParser` and implements the `extract(self, filename, **kwargs)` method
+* write a `Parser` class in `textract/parsers/abc123_parser.py` that inherits from `textract.parsers.utils.BaseParser` or `textract.parsers.utils.ShellParser` and implements the `extract(self, filename, **kwargs)` method

 * add a test file in `tests/abc123/some_filename_that_you_like.abc123`